Substra/substrafl/README.md

 extra-index-url = https://<username>:<password>@pypi.owkin.com/simple
 ```

+If you want to use deployed or local docker modes, you will need to [setup access to the private Owkin docker registry](#how-to-setup-access-to-the-private-owkin-docker-registry)

 ## Contribute

 ConnectLib is open to contributions.
-Please have a look at the [Contribution Guidelines](https://owkin-connectlib.readthedocs-hosted.com/en/latest/contribute/contribution_process.html).
+Please have a look at the [Contribution Guidelines](https://github.com/owkin/FLow-meetings/blob/master/FLow_information.md).

 ## Release